 There are many youth clubs, social activities and groups in and around Bristol for young people with Autism Spectrum Condition and/or learning difficulties.
 Here is a list of those we know of.
-This list was last updated in May 2022.
 See also play activities for autistic children and sport activities for children with autism.

 AppleShed Inclusive Theatre